mwerezak/DearPyGui-Obj/docs/api_reference/wrapper.rst

     .. methods, analogous to the way normal Python properties work.

     ..
 Both **fvalue** and **fconfig** must take exactly two arguments.
 The first argument for both
-    .. is the :class:`PyGuiBase` instance that holds the descriptor.
+    .. is the :class:`PyGuiObject` instance that holds the descriptor.

     .. **fvalue** should take a dictionary of config values produced by
     .. :func:`dearpygui.core.get_item_configuration` and returns the value that is obtained when the